resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 # Lesson III: Accessing, and moving data to and from your new computer (45min)

-> Anna Prentice has now had her web server up and running for a few weeks.
+> Anna Prentice has now had her Drupal web server up and running for a few weeks.
 And she's very happy!
 >
 > But on opening her newspaper one morning, she finds that there's a major Internet scare - hackers have found a
 > weakness that they are exploiting!